Zebulon H. Baird House

 Zebulon H. Baird House is a historic home located near Weaverville, Buncombe County, North Carolina.
-It was built about 1865, and is a two-story, "T"-plan Late Victorian style frame dwelling.
-It features elaborate detailing in its scrollwork and ornate chimneys with elaborate corbelling.
+It was built around 1865, and is a two-story, "T"-plan Late Victorian style frame dwelling.
+It features intricate detailing in its scrollwork and ornate chimneys with elaborate corbelling.
 In 2005, it was moved 100 yards to the south from its original location.

 It was listed on the National Register of Historic Places in 2009.